-1. Content Marketing.
-As the primary service I offer, content marketing has proved as THE most effective leadgen strategy (compared to PPC, social, print etc).
+- Content Marketing.
+As the primary service I offer, content marketing has proved as THE most effective lead-gen strategy (compared to PPC, social, print etc).
 Referring to the first point of consideration, the greatest challenge my clients face with SEO (both on-site and off-site) is understanding just how effective it is.
 Know who you market to, build content around your audience, make sure your copy has a killer Unique Selling Proposition.
-Here’s a post on calculating ROI from content that I did to help my clients see the math https://webmaxformance.com/blog/copywriting/the-top-3-online-activities-that-will-get-your-business-growing-again
+Here’s a post on calculating ROI from content that I did to help my clients see the math http://webmaxformance.com/copywriting/the-top-3-online-activities-that-will-get-your-business-growing-again/

-2. Email Marketing.
-Here I can speak mostly from my experience of how email plays a key role of getting clients.
-My site’s leadgen funnel starts with a blog post, that points to related posts that point to a product page, that points to a contact form.
+- Email Marketing.
+Here I can speak mostly from my experience of how email plays a key role in getting clients.
+My site’s lead-gen funnel starts with a blog post, that points to related posts that point to a product page, that points to a contact form.
 Once we move to email comms, it’s all about being Understanding, Helpful, Informative.
-Not being too salezy/sleezy here does extend the conversion period, but once they’re sold, sales really flow.
+Not being too sleazy here does extend the conversion period, but once they’re sold, sales really flow.
 I’m talking tens of thousands of dollars of services per client per project.
-From another Sherpa chart I wrote up a blog post that stresses the importance of Email https://webmaxformance.com/blog/seo/seo-and-email-the-best-marketing-efforts-you-can-undertake
+From another Sherpa chart, I wrote up a blog post that stresses the importance of Email https://webmaxformance.com/blog/seo/seo-and-email-the-best-marketing-efforts-you-can-undertake

-5. Social Media Marketing.
-With the latest SEO changes Goodle did, social signals is an integral part of SEO, and being on more social networks is a no-brainer.
-Case in point, Steven Burda’s site www.sburda.com that I built gets more clicks from his Twitter account rather than his Linkedin, even though he’s called the king of linkedin.
+- Social Media Marketing.
+With the latest SEO changes Google did, a social signal is an integral part of SEO, and being on more social networks is a no-brainer.
+Case in point, Steven Burda’s site www.sburda.com that I built gets more clicks from his Twitter account rather than his Linkedin, even though he’s called the king of LinkedIn.
 The challenge here is to help clients understand that Social isn’t only entertainment.
-It’s quite biz too. https://webmaxformance.com/blog/social-media/do-i-really-need-social-media-marketing-how-to-grow-your-business-with-social
+It’s quite a biz too. https://webmaxformance.com/blog/social-media/do-i-really-need-social-media-marketing-how-to-grow-your-business-with-social